 Procurement and accounts payable departments are in the midst a digital transformation.
 Time-consuming and manual processes are being automated.
-Paystream Advisors found that 84% of POs (Purchase Orders) are now sent online or via email.
+Levvel Research found that 85% of POs (Purchase Orders) are now sent online or via email.
 With digitalization becoming commonplace, it’s important to ensure that your supplier relationships are managed effectively.
 Technologies are enabling organizations to establish and maintain a strong supplier base from the initial request through to activation.
 This post outlines five steps that will help you to engage with your suppliers more efficiently which leads to cost and time savings.

 1. Identify and work with preferred suppliers